peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Add(
         int intValue);

-Adds this object and a 32-bit signed integer and returns the result.
+Adds this arbitrary-precision decimal floating-point number and a 32-bit signed integer and returns the result.

 <b>Parameters:</b>